stuartlynn/meetup/README.md

 which users will actually have to travel.
 For 9000 users calculating their distance from each other across the network can get computationally expensive fast.
 There might be a way to do this though where we set a euclidean threshold and only calculate road network distances for pairs within that threshold and assign pairs which are outside that threshold an arbitrary large distance to disqualify them in the clustering algorithm.
-4. While we can snap the meeting points to the grid
+4. While we can snap the meeting points to the road network to ensure that they are accessible by bike, they are still just random points.
+It would be great if we could pick something more meaningful like landmarks for the meeting points.

 ### Areas for improvement
 Some ways I would love to improve the solution if given more time